Pbotsaris/my_blockchain/README.md

 ## Usage

+###

+### The prompt

+The program will display information about the blockchain in the CLI.
+The prompt consits of a character and a digit.
+The character can be either an `s` for synced and `-` for unsyced blockchain.
+The digit tracks the number of nodes in the blockchain.
+Below an example of an unsynced 4 nodes blockchain.

+    `<[-4]>`

+### Commands

      <[s0]> ls [-l]

 Lists all nodes in the blockchain. `-l` will also list the blocks contained on each node.